growr-xyz/growr-documentation/introduction/2-Introduction.md

 3. **Trusted parties** (financial providers, merchants, employers, NGOs) are incentivized to provide credentials for the borrowers.
 4. **Global investors** provide funds to a global marketplace to generate yield on excess capital.
 They receive flexibility in defining their risk/reward preferences and end-to-end transparency in their capital allocation.

-## How it works
-Below is a high-level overview of Growr protocol architecture:
+Below is a high-level overview of Growr protocol:
 ![How it works](../images/growr-how-it-works.png)

 The key components of the protocol are: